wang4040/VIP-Lunabotics-Software/README.md

-# VIP-Lunabotics-Software
+# VIP Lunabotics Software code repository
-This is where the code for the VIP Lunabotics software team is stored
+This will be the place code from the camera tracking system and the navigation system will be stored